JeringTech/KeyValueStore/ReadMe.md

 #### Serialization
-Faster differentiates between fixed-length types (primitives, structs with only primitive members etc), and variable-length types (objects like strings, custom classes etc).
+Faster differentiates between fixed-length types (primitives, structs with only primitive members etc), and variable-length types (reference types, structs with variable-length members etc).

 By default, `FasterKV` serializes variable-length types using [`DataContractSerializer`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.serialization.datacontractserializer?view=net-5.0), a slow, space-inefficient XML serializer.
-It then writes serialized variable-length data to a secondary log, the "object log".
+It writes serialized variable-length data to a secondary log, the "object log".
-Use of the object log significantly slows down both writes and reads.
+Use of the object log slows down reads and writes.

-To avoid the object log, the Faster team added `SpanByte`.
+To keep all data in the primary log, the Faster team added the `SpanByte` struct.
-`SpanByte` is a struct that can be thought of as a wrapper for "integer specifying data length" + "serialized variable-length data".
+`SpanByte` can be thought of as a wrapper for "integer specifying data length" + "serialized variable-length data".
-If a `FasterKV` instance is instantiated with `Spanbyte` in place of variable length types, for example, `FasterKV<int, SpanByte>` instead of `FasterKV<int, DummyClass>`, *all data* is written to the primary log.
+If a `FasterKV` instance is instantiated with `Spanbyte` in place of variable-length types, for example, `FasterKV<int, SpanByte>` instead of `FasterKV<int, DummyClass>`, *all data* is written to the primary log.

-While this avoids the object log, it means you need to manually serialize variable-length types and instantiate `SpanByte`s around the resultant data.
+To use `SpanByte`, you need to manually serialize variable-length types and instantiate `SpanByte`s around the resultant data.

 `MixedStorageKeyValueStore` abstracts all that away:
 ```csharp